gesellkammer/maelzel/docs/coreplayintro.rst

-Within the :meth:`~maelzel.core.mobj.MObj.play` method a number of parameters regarding playback can be determined. **Such parameters are common to all objects. **The most relevant of these playback parameters are:
+Within the :meth:`~maelzel.core.mobj.MObj.play` method a number of parameters regarding playback can be determined. **Such parameters are common to all objects**.
+The most relevant of these playback parameters are:

 **instr**